Ashishkondaveeti/MovieRecommendation_Website/README.md

 * `Collabrative Filtering` : The model currently uses a content-based recommendation system.
 It can be converted into a hybrid system by adding a collaborative filtering mechanism.

-## Documentation
-A complete project report for the system with use case diagram, web flow, ER diagram, wireframes, etc can be found here: [Next Up | Project Report](/documents/ProjectReport.docx.pdf).

-A short and crisp version of the documentation can be found here: [Next Up | Documentation](/documents/Documentation.pdf).

-A presentation for the project can be found here: [Next Up | Presentation](/documents/Presentation.pdf).

-## Video Demo
-The demo video for the app can be checked here: [Next Up | Video](https://youtu.be/2bBJNJMQEnY)

-<br><hr>
-Thank you, Microsoft Team for such a wonderful mentorship program ❤️